 The reality is that this task has a low priority for them and enforcement is not thorough, so that the streetscape can be scarred for long periods.
 Not only utility companies dig up our roads and pavements; East Sussex Highways often make repairs for safety reasons, but do not seem to apply the same rules on reinstatement time to themselves as should apply to other agencies.

-Not all pavement repairs are problematic: here is a recent example of immediate reinstatement after gas works outside Bake Out (formerly Forfars).
+Not all pavement repairs are problematic: below left is a recent example of immediate reinstatement after gas works outside Bake Out in the pedestrian precinct:

-Another example, both of delay and what can be done is a patch outside Dial House in the pedestrian precinct.
+Another example, both of delay and what can be done is a patch outside Dial House in the pedestrian precinct (above, right).
 After many months, a recent repair uses the right materials and it will weather down well pretty quickly.

 Here are some other examples: